 Reforma did a national “encuesta” (survey) of Mexican eating habits in May, and here are some of their results.

-What do Mexicans Eat?
+What Do Mexicans Eat?

+When it comes to Mexican eating habits, here is a general overview.
 Mexicans drink a lot of milk, prefer salty foods over sweet foods, eat an average of six tortillas every day, and follow a traditional domestic diet consisting of soup, rice, and stew, without forgetting salsa and beans.

-Read More like this The Sweet Medicine of Good Food
+Read More like this: The Sweet Medicine of Good Food

-What meals to Mexicans Eat?
+What Meals Do Mexicans Eat?

 94% of Mexicans eat lunch every day, followed by 78% for breakfast and only 64% for dinner.